pedromfedricci/books-futures-explained/src/4_generators_async_await.md

 >
 >- Understand how the async/await syntax works under the hood
 >- See first hand why we need `Pin`
->- Understand what makes Rusts async model very memory efficient
+>- Understand what makes Rust's async model very memory efficient
 >
 >The motivation for `Generator`s can be found in [RFC#2033][rfc2033].
 It's very
 >well written and I can recommend reading through it (it talks as much about